 First up is one of the first pastas I tried when I started the ketogenic diet.
 It is a noodle made from the Konjac plant called Nupasta or Miracle Noodle.
 Konjac has almost no calories but is very high in fibre and low in carbs.
 Other variations found in grocery stores are Shirataki Noodles and or Miracle Noodles.
 They have about 1/10th the calories of regular pasta and a typical package is 25 calories and 6 grams of fiber

 This was my go to noodle during my first month or so of keto.
-I really enjoyed the ease of quickly giving it a good rinse and tossing it with a tomatoe or pesto sauce.
+I really enjoyed the ease giving it a good rinse and tossing it with a tomatoe or pesto sauce.

 The noodles are a great vessel to carry sauce and give me that feeling of having pasta.
 Swirling the noodles with a fork and scooping up delicious sauce and loads of parmesean truly make me feel like I am in my moms kitchen devouring a bowl of pasta.